gordielachance/bbpress-votes/readme.txt

 Upload the plugin to your blog and Activate it.

+== Frequently Asked Questions ==

+= I can’t see the vote links =

+Users cannot vote for themselves.
+If you are the author of a topic and reply, the vote links won’t be available; the score only will be shown.

 == Screenshots ==

 1. A single reply with score, vote up and vote down links (top) and vote log (after reply content)